grpc/proposal/A72-open-telemetry-tracing.md

 uniformity among languages.
 Due to the language restriction, C++ can not take the optimization path to workaround lacking the binary propagator API.
 That means using propagators API with C++ needs base64 encoding and therefore is slower compared with just using metadata API.
-However, C++ can be configured to interact with metadata directly, like the current gRPC OpenCensus.
+However, C++ will have an API that enables adding `grpc-trace-bin` to the metadata directly, without using the propagators API.
 This is a faster way that avoids paying for the performance cost due to string/binary encoding between the propagator and the getter/setter.
 We use this strategy to balance between API simplicity and performance efficiency.